thealphadollar/RPG-CSharp_PG/README.md

-# RPG-CSharp_PG
+# Web-CSharp_ASP_PG
-A Play-Ground for learning C# and ASP.NET core by building a simple webapp game.
+A Play-Ground for learning C# and ASP.NET core by building a simple webapp.

 ### Resource